ujji7/eldians/FEATURES.md

 It should have categories such as: License, Categories, Date, Files, etc.\
 On the right of Files, click on the file (it should say jar 234kb).

-You may get an error saying the file is harmful, just ignore it and continue to download the file.\
+You may get an error saying the file is harmful, just ignore it and continue to download the file.
+Remember where you stored it.\
 Now, go back to intellij and open up the a2-eldians folder. \
 Click File from the toolbar\
  Go to Project Structure (CTRL + SHIFT + ALT + S on Windows/Linux, ⌘ + ; on Mac OS X)\